 Carry on to Herrenchiemsee New Palace (one and a half hours from Dachau), a beautiful palace built by King Ludwig II.
 It is known as the “Bavarian Versailles” and sits on the largest island in the lake, Herreninsel.
 Go to the Prien/Stock harbor and get on a boat to the island.
-There is a large parking lot for four euros and the Chiemsee Schiffahrt offers boat rides to and from the island for 8.50 euros per person.
+There is a large parking lot for four euros and the Chiemsee Schiffahrt offers boat rides to and from the island.
 Once you arrive on the island, purchase tickets for a tour, which is offered in English.
 Tickets are 11 euros per person.

 Accommodations: Drive to Salzburg (one hour) and stay at Hotel Volgelweiderhof.
 The rooms are nice, breakfast is decent and they have air conditioning!
-We booked two double rooms and one triple room for 313.20 euros for one night.
-Don’t forget to purchase a vignette for driving in Austria for 15 euros or you could be charged a huge fine!
+We booked two double rooms and one triple room is around 315 euros for one night.
+Don’t forget to purchase a vignette for driving in Austria or you could be charged a huge fine!

 Day 4: Salzburg Fortress, Open Air Museum

-Start your day at Festung Hohensalzburg (the Salzburg Fortress) for a peak at one of the largest fully preserved medieval castles in Europe.
-Tickets are ten euros per person and can be purchased at the entrance.
+Start your day at Festung Hohensalzburg (the Salzburg Fortress) for a peek at one of the largest fully preserved medieval castles in Europe.

 After you grab a snack, head to the Salzburger Freilicht Museum, an open-air museum.
 Here you can wander around in the mountains and experience the rich heritage of rural Salzburg.
 View farmhouses, barns, antique equipment and much more.
 There are also restaurants where you can grab a bite to eat.
 This location is great for children as they can run around outside!
-Admission is 11 euros per person.
 There is a large, free parking lot on site.